 What to bring

 - A camera if you have one

 - Cash if you want to park

-Newlands sits at the transition zone between Granite Fynbos and Peninsula Shale Fynbos.
+The neighbourhood of Newlands sits at the transition zone between Granite Fynbos and Peninsula Shale Fynbos.
 It’s also historically home to an indigenous forest.
 It was largely cleared of its indigenous plant life in the 1800s and replanted with commercial pine and gum.

 Indigenous plant life has returned to diversify the forest vegetation once again – although you’ll still find plenty of pines.
 The City Parks Nursery, which is located within the forest boundary, is also growing and replanting indigenous flora to further rehabilitate the original greenery of the forest, so unique to the area.

 One of the best things about Newlands is how difficult it is to get lost – the mountain is above you, the street below.
 So you can dart onto little paths, walk along the riverbed, rock-hopping, or stick to the main trails.
 Any way you choose, you’ll know that heading away from the mountain takes you out of the forest.

 Newlands Forest is a great way to reach some of the best hiking trails on Table Mountain – just follow the markers and move upwards.